eliciasTES/OblivionRP/readme.md

 Welcome to the repository for the Elias & Virel campaign, set in the Elder Scrolls universe.

 This repo organizes all major content for easy reference while playing.
-Everything is kept lightweight but expandable.

 ## 📂 Directory Structure